KyryloTestWork/kyrylo-code-first/README.md

 ## Description

 KyryloCodeFirstApplication is a Spring Boot application that includes the functionality of a web service.
-The application provides a REST API for working with `Price` entities, exception handling using `GlobalExceptionHandler`, and the ability to perform testing using JUnit and Mockito.
+The application provides a REST API for working with `Price` entity, exception handling using `GlobalExceptionHandler`, and the ability to perform testing using JUnit and Mockito.

 ## Prerequisites